Selling your house at auction

 - Market your house – do not entirely rely on your agents to do all the work.
 You need to attract the right kind of buyers to the auction.
 Market your house in various ways using social media, online advertising, print media, telemarketing, to name a few.

 - Stage your house – make sure your home is in its best condition for possible viewings.
 It will make your house more saleable.

 Selling your house through online auction

 Online auctions are gaining more popularity as the modern method of selling your home.
 Online auctions allow you to bid on properties online.
 As a substantial reservation fee has to be paid upfront by the buyer, this is a lot more certain and faster way of selling your home.
-For further information, please read our article on selling your house at an online auction.

 Please note that the information provided on this page:

 - Does not provide a complete or authoritative statement of the law;

 - Does not constitute legal advice by Net Lawman;